MicrosoftLearning/mslearn-fabric/Instructions/Labs/05-dataflows-gen2.md

 ## Create a lakehouse

-Now that you have a workspace, it's time to switch to the **Data Engineering** workload in the portal and create a data lakehouse into which you'll ingest data.
+Now that you have a workspace, it's time to switch to the **Data Engineering** experience in the portal and create a data lakehouse into which you'll ingest data.

 1. At the bottom left of the Power BI portal, select the **Power BI** icon and switch to the **Data Engineering** experience.